Workshops

 Reach for the Stars

 Even very short fiction can resonate far and touch personal, family, local community, national, international, universal and philosophical levels.
-In this hour-long morning workshop, we’ll look at examples of how writers do this and you’ll generate a far-reaching flash-fiction draft.
+In this hour-long morning workshop, we’ll look at examples of how writers have successfully expanded their stories, to give multiple meanings in very few words and we’ll attempt to draft a far reaching piece.

 Jude Higgins creates the programmes for, and directs both the online and in person Flash Fiction Festivals UK.
 She founded Bath Flash Fiction Award in 2015, has co-run The Bath Short Story Award since 2013 and directs the short-short fiction press, Ad Hoc fiction.
 Her flash fiction has won or been placed in many awards and she is widely published in magazines and anthologies.
 Her flash fiction chapbook ‘The Chemist’s House’ was published in 2017 by V. Press and her flashfiction collection Clearly Defined Clouds was published in July, 2024.